-This course is based on the study of 4 main areas of English Literature: Shakespeare, contemporary drama, poetry and the novel.
+The course is based on the study of 4 main areas of English literature: Shakespeare, contemporary drama, poetry and the novel.
 You will develop an understanding of how writers create a piece of literature and the importance of the context in which it is written and read.
 In some areas you will be invited to consider a wide range of interpretations to literary texts.

 Work experience is a compulsory part of the course and helps you develop the skills required to progress to university and the world of work.

-5 GCSEs grades 4 or above, to include English at grade 5 or above.
+You will need 5 GCSEs grades 4 or above, including two grade 6, as well as GCSE English at grade 5 or above.

 With a qualification in English Literature, you could go into higher education and/or work in the media and communication industry, teaching, administration, publishing or librarianship.

 You will gain an AS in English Literature at the end of the first year of study.
 You will then have the opportunity to enter a second year of study to gain an A Level qualification.
 Progression into the second year of study, however, is dependent on gaining a minimum of a grade D in the AS component of the course.